Hypsosinga

 Ausserer, 1871

-Hypsosinga is a of small -weaver in the Araneidae, first described by Anton Ausserer in 1871.
-The genus name derives from Greek "hypso" meaning "high," referring to the higher compared to the related genus Singa. are characterized by shiny bodies with spots or and construct small, often overlooked orb-webs in low vegetation.
+Hypsosinga is a of small orb-weaver spiders in the Araneidae, first described by Anton Ausserer in 1871.
+The genus name derives from Greek "hypso" meaning "high," referring to the higher compared to the related genus Singa. are characterized by shiny bodies with spots or lines and construct small, often overlooked orb-webs in low vegetation.
 The genus contains nineteen species and three as of October 2025, with a wide distribution across Eurasia, Africa, and North America.

 Pronunciation